 Completing a cosmetic treatment is just the first step; proper aftercare is crucial for achieving optimal results.
 Here are key points for post-treatment care, depending on the procedure:

-- Injection treatments (hyaluronic acid, Botox, etc.):
+- For injectable treatments (hyaluronic acid, Botox, etc.):

-- oid water and makeup for 4–6 hours after the procedure.
+–- Avoid water and makeup for 4–6 hours after the procedure.

-- e injection area.
+- the injection site.

-– For one week, avoid saunas, - hot springs, and alcohol.
+– For one week, avoid saunas - , hot springs, and alcohol.

-- Laser treatments (ultrapulse, freckle removal l
+- For laser treatments (ultrapulse, freckle remov

-- asers, etc.):
+- al lasers, etc.):

-– Redness and mild swelling may occur 1–3 days af
+– Redness and mild swelling may occur 1–3 days - after the procedure; this is normal.

 – Apply high SPF50+ sunscreen daily; physical sun protection (hat, - mask) is recommended.